juji-io/datalevin/benchmarks/write-bench/README.md

 see that Aysnc in Datalevin and WAL mode in SQLite do save CPU time compared with respective default conditions.

-Notice that most of the time is spent on waiting for I/O for the three synchronous conditions, where CPU times are relatively small compared with the wallclock time.
+Notice that most of the time is spent on waiting for I/O in the three synchronous conditions, where CPU times are relatively small compared with the wallclock time.
 The exception is Datalevin Async, where the total CPU time (227.89 seconds) is actually greater than wallclock time (111.04 seconds),